CoinTrend/CoinTrend/README.md

 ## License

-CoinTrend is released under [GPL-3.0 License](./LICENSE).
+CoinTrend is released under the [GPL-3.0 License](./LICENSE).
 Unless explicitly stated otherwise all files in this repository are so licensed.

 All projects must properly attribute [the original source](https://github.com/CoinTrend/CoinTrend)